prinshul/GWSDR/README.md

-# Action recognition through guided weak supervision with scarce data for skill assessment of children with Autism Spectrum Disorder
+# Guiding weak supervision in data-scarce action recognition for skill assessment of children with autism

 - tensorflow = 1.14.0
 - python = 3.5 or higher